elastic/opentelemetry/docs/manual-configuration.md

 # Manually configure the collector
 Collecting logs and host metrics with the Elastic Distribution of the OpenTelemetry Collector without using the [guided onboarding](docs/guided-onboarding.md) requires some manual configuration.
-Refer to the section that aligns with your system to manually configure the collector.

-### MacOS and Linux

 To manually configure the Elastic Distribution of the OpenTelemetry Collector, gather the following information: